hongxinli/Dijit-Tree-CheckBox/Store.md

-# Store
+# Stores

 The CheckBox Tree package comes with a set stores and a store wrapper.
-Each store implements the <strong>cbtree/store/api/Store</strong> API or parts thereof.
+Each store implements the **cbtree/store/api/Store** API or parts thereof.
-The <strong>cbtree/store/api/Store</strong> API is an extension to the
-<strong>dojo/store/api/Store</strong> API, as a result, the usage of these stores is
-not limited to a CheckBox Tree environment.
+The **cbtree/store/api/Store** API is an extension to the **dojo/store/api/Store** API, as a result, the usage of these stores is not limited to a CheckBox Tree environment.

+Before selecting the store you want to use in a CheckBox Tree environment it is important to understand the pros and cons of each of them.
+Please read the [store selection](model#selecting-a-store) section of the cbtree models.

 <h2 id="store-types">Store Types</h2>
 All cbtree stores are in-memory stores, that is, the store content is loaded in memory without the support of persistent storage.
+Any changes to the store are lost after your session is terminated.
 The following store type are available.

 * [Memory](#the-memory-store)
 * [Natural](#the-natural-store)